gofynd/fdk-client-golang/documentation/PLATFORM.md

-Get audit logs by logs uuid
+Get detailed log information by their id

 *Success Response:*